 Prevention in the pre- and postoperative period:

-Before infected or suspected infected surgical interventions, to prevent postoperative infections, depending on the risk of infection, a single administration of ceftriaxone at a dose of 1-2 g is recommended 30-90 minutes before surgery.
+Before infected or suspected infected surgical procedures, to prevent postoperative infections, depending on the risk of infection, a single administration of ceftriaxone in a dose of 1-2 g is recommended 30-90 minutes before surgery.

 Insufficiency of kidney and liver function:

-In patients with impaired renal function, provided that liver function is normal, there is no need to reduce the dose of ceftriaxone.
-Only in case of kidney failure in the preterminal stage (creatinine clearance below 10 ml / min) is it necessary that the daily dose of ceftriaxone does not exceed 2 g.
+In patients with impaired renal function, provided normal function liver, there is no need to reduce the dose of ceftriaxone.
+Only in case of preterminal renal failure (creatinine clearance below 10 ml/min) is it necessary that the daily dose of ceftriaxone does not exceed 2 g.

-In patients with impaired liver function, provided that kidney function is preserved, there is no need to reduce the dose of ceftriaxone.
+In patients with impaired liver function, provided that renal function is preserved, there is also no need to reduce the dose of ceftriaxone.

-In cases of simultaneous presence of severe pathology of the liver and kidneys, the concentration of ceftriaxone in the blood serum should be regularly monitored.
+In cases of simultaneous presence of severe liver and kidney pathology, the concentration of ceftriaxone in the blood serum must be regularly monitored.
 In patients undergoing hemodialysis, there is no need to change the dose of the drug after this procedure.

 Intramuscular administration:

-For intramuscular administration, 1 g of the drug must be diluted in 3.5 ml of a 1% solution of Lidocaine and injected deep into the gluteal muscle, it is recommended to inject no more than 1 g of the drug into one buttock.
+For intramuscular administration, 1 g of the drug must be diluted in 3.5 ml of a 1% lidocaine solution and injected deep into the gluteal muscle; it is recommended to inject no more than 1 g of the drug into one buttock.
 Lidocaine solution should never be administered intravenously!

 Intravenous administration:

-For intravenous injection, 1 g of the drug must be diluted in 10 ml of sterile distilled water and injected slowly intravenously over 2-4 minutes.
+For intravenous injection, 1 g of the drug must be diluted in 10 ml of sterile distilled water and administered intravenously slowly over 2-4 minutes.

 Intravenous infusion:

-The duration of intravenous infusion is at least 30 minutes.
-For intravenous infusion, 2 g of powder must be diluted in approximately 40 ml of a calcium-free solution, for example: in 0.9% sodium chloride solution, in 5% glucose solution, in 10% glucose solution, 5% levulose solution.
+Duration of intravenous infusion is at least 30 minutes.
+For intravenous infusion, 2 g of powder must be diluted in approximately 40 ml of a calcium-free solution, for example: 0.9% sodium chloride solution, 5% glucose solution, 10% glucose solution, 5% levulose solution.

 Side effects: